Taking Training Seriously: Human Guidance and Management-Based Regulation of Artificial Intelligence

 \subsection{EU AI Act}

-In April 2021, the EU Commission published a proposal to regulate AI in the EU.
-This proposed AI Act finally resulted in a provisional agreement on EU legislation in December 2023 and appears slated for final approval in early 2024.
-When adopted, the EU AI Act will aim towards regulating all aspects of AI —aiming to promote the safety and fairness of AI-based products sold in the European market as well as all ensure that public and private sector uses of AI are respectful of fundamental human rights.
-More specifically, the provisional agreement targets for additional regulatory scrutiny AI uses that are deemed to pose high risks or that involve high-impact general-purpose AI that contributes to larger societal risks.
-In instances where the risk of using AI exceeds what the law deems a tolerable threshold, AI use might well warrant a full ban.
-The current agreement suggests that bans will be placed on AI related to cognitive behavior manipulation, social scoring, and predictive inference on sensitive information like sexual orientation or religion.
+In April 2021, the EU Commission published a proposal to regulate AI in the EU \cite{euAIact}.
+This proposed AI Act resulted in a provisional agreement on EU legislation in December 2023, and finally passing in March of 2024.\footnote[3]{\url{https://www.europarl.europa.eu/doceo/document/TA-9-2024-0138_EN.html}} The EU AI Act aims towards regulating all aspects of AI in an effort to promote the safety and fairness of AI-based products sold in the European market as well as to ensure that public and private sector uses of AI in Europe are respectful of fundamental human rights.
+More specifically, the Act applies additional regulatory scrutiny for AI uses that are deemed to pose high risks or that involve high-impact general-purpose AI that could contribute to larger societal risks.
+In instances where the risk of using AI exceeds what the law deems a tolerable threshold, AI use might well warrant a full ban, such as uses related to cognitive behavior manipulation, social scoring, and predictive inference on sensitive information like sexual orientation or religion.
 Other uses deemed to be high-risk—defined as uses posing a significant, foreseeable, or severe risk of harm to health, safety, or fundamental rights—a management-based regimen will be required.
 AI models for these uses will be subject to pre-market testing, reporting measures, and model auditing.
-A new AI Office within the Commission will oversee the most advanced AI models, set risk-specific regulatory standards, and enforce penalties and bans.
+A newly established AI Office within the Commission will oversee the most advanced AI models, set risk-specific regulatory standards, and enforce penalties and bans.